The NewZealand Story: Ports

 After the release of the original arcade game in 1988, the game was converted to most of the game consoles and home computers of the time.
 Most home releases came in 1989, with some arriving later through 1990–1992.
 The home computer versions were published by Ocean Software, and their home computer versions refer to Wally as a walrus on the packaging, but the original arcade version specifically mentions him as being a leopard seal during the closing credits.
 The NES version was developed by Software Creations and published in the PAL regions by Ocean.
 In North America the NES version was published by Taito as Kiwi Kraze.
 The game was included in the Amiga 500 Batman Pack, which was launched in September 1989 and sold over 2 million units.
 Home conversions generally received good reviews in video game magazines.
 The game was also converted for the Japanese FM Towns and X68000 systems, providing arcade-perfect conversions, but released exclusively in Japan since both computers were only available there.

 The Mega Drive version (again, only released in Japan) had its levels based on the prototype version of the arcade game.

-The Taito Legends pack includes an emulated version of the original arcade version of The NewZealand Story, allowing it to be played on the Xbox, PlayStation 2, PlayStation Portable and any PC.
-In October 2008, the PC-Engine version was released for the Wii Virtual Console in Japan.
+The Taito Legends pack includes an emulated version of the original arcade version of The NewZealand Story, allowing it to be played on the Xbox, PlayStation 2, PlayStation Portable and Windows.
+In October 2008, the PC Engine version was released for the Wii Virtual Console in Japan.

-Tiki the Kiwi also made some cameo appearances in other Taito games such as Liquid Kids, Bubble Symphony and (along with his lover Phee Phee) Pop'n Pop.
+Tiki the Kiwi also made some cameo appearances in other Taito games such as Liquid Kids, Bubble Symphony and Pop'n Pop.

-The arcade version was released on the PlayStation 4 and Nintendo Switch in January 2023 as part of Hamster's Arcade Archives series.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2023.